 It might sound a bit pretentious or grandiose for an executive search firm to “declare” a climate emergency.
 But that’s what Society has decided we need to do.
 We feel obligated to speak out and to commit ourselves to action.
 Thankfully, we’re not alone.
 Organisations around the world, and across almost every sector of the economy, are waking up.
 And B Corporations like Society are at the forefront of that movement.

 The scientific verdict is definitive: humankind is already making irreversible changes to the earth’s climate.
 On current trends, global temperatures will rise by three degrees by the end of this Century.
 That will entail the mass extinction of species, ecological breakdown in parts of the world, and a whole host of devastating socio-economic consequences, the worst of which will fall on the world’s most vulnerable people.
 Leading scientists tell us that we need to reduce carbon emissions by 50% by 2030, and to zero by 2050, in order to limit global warming to its maximum manageable threshold of 1.5 degrees.
 In other words, humanity has a limited window in which it can hope to avoid the worst effects of climate change.
 This is a planetary emergency, caused by system-level failure.
 It requires a planetary response and far-reaching system-level change: changes to government policy, changes to consumer behaviour, and changes to accepted business norms.
-Every individual and every organisation has a responsibility to act.
+Every individual and every organization has a responsibility to act.

 For these reasons, Society is committing to reducing its greenhouse gas emissions to ‘Net Zero’ by 2030.